epolevikov/Asgan/README.md

 The first column contains the titles of alignment blocks.
 The second column corresponds to the names of the sequences of the query assembly.
 The following three columns show the length of a sequence, the starting and the ending positions of an alignment block accordingly.
-The remaining columns correspond to the sequences, lengths, and mapping positions of alignment blocks for the target assembly.
+The remaining columns correspond to the sequences, lengths, and mapping positions of an alignment block for the target assembly.

 A file named _stats.txt_ looks like this:
 ```